Nauru Phosphate Royalties Trust: Mismanagement

-The great wealth of the tiny Pacific island led it to be nicknamed the "Kuwait of the Pacific".
-With this great wealth, citizens and government officials flaunted it, as if it were endless(leasing to bad investments such as the notorious Leonardo the Musical: A Portrait of Love) This led to high external representation and excessive official overseas travel (that included golf in the Bahamas) which blew out budgets year after year so that the government began to borrow money to supplement its huge spending.
+Citizens and government officials flaunted the wealth of the tiny Pacific island as if it were endless (leading to bad investments such as the notorious Leonardo the Musical: A Portrait of Love).
+This led to high external representation and excessive official overseas travel (that included golf in the Bahamas) which blew out budgets year after year so that the government began to borrow money to supplement its huge spending.
 The public service had over 1,500 employees (in a country with a population less than 10,000) and the government ran deficits of A$10 million in the 1990s.

 Eventually, more than A$200 million was borrowed.
 In order to consolidate this debt and pay interest, the government took out a A$240 million loan from General Electrics Capital Division, which was levied against the nation's international real estate portfolio.

 Downfall

 The virtual end of mining on Nauru paired with running budget deficits made it very difficult for Nauru to pay its debts.
 International creditors were not receiving payments, then seizing rights to Nauru's entire real estate portfolio, and even seizing the sole aircraft of Air Nauru.